5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 An embedded controller (or `EC`) is a hardware micro controller inside of computers (especially Laptops) that can handle a lot of different tasks: from receiving and processing signals from keyboards and/or touchpads, thermal measurments, managing the battery, handling switches and LEDs, handling USB power, Bluetooth toggle, etc, etc.

 ### Why do I need a fake EC?
-On Desktop PCs, the `EC` device usually isn't named correctly for what macOS expects so it can be attached to `AppleACPIEC` driver – which is a good thing in this case since since EC devices from PCs are incompatible with macOS and may break at any time so `AppleACPIEC` kext must NOT load on desktops.
-To work around this issue, we disable the device included in the system's `DSDT` when running macOS and add a fake `EC` device for macOS to play with intead.
+On Desktop PCs, the `EC` device usually isn't named correctly for what macOS expects so it can be attached to `AppleACPIEC` driver – which is a good thing in this case since EC devices from PCs are incompatible with macOS and may break at any time so `AppleACPIEC` kext must NOT load on desktops.
+To work around this issue, we disable the device included in the system's `DSDT` when and add a fake `EC` for macOS to play with intead.

 ### `SSDT-EC` or `SSDT-EC-USBX`: which one do I need?
-In order to get USB Power Management working properly on **Skylake and newer** Intel CPUs, we have to add a fake `EC` as well as a `USBX` device to supply USB power properties because macOS requires it to attach its `AppleBusPowerController` service to it.
-Both devices are integrated in the `SSDT-EC-USBX`.
+In order to get USB Power Management working properly on **Skylake and newer**, we have to add a fake `EC` as well as a `USBX` device to supply USB power properties so macOS can attach its `AppleBusPowerController` service to it.
+Both devices are included in the `SSDT-EC-USBX` file.
 For older system `SSDT-EC` alone is sufficient (if required at all).

 On Laptops, the `EC` micro controller actually really exist but may be incompatibile because macOS expects a different name than what's provided by the system's `DSDT`.
 In this case we just use a fake EC to keep macOS happy.